finite-element/finite-element-course/doc/source/implementation.rst

 that by the end of the term we will be solving finite element problems.

-Along the way, there will be the opportunity to get help and feedback through the module Piazza board, weekly online labs, and through pull requests for feedback in weeks 4 and 7.
+Along the way, there will be the opportunity to get help and feedback through the module Ed board, weekly online labs, and through pull requests for feedback in weeks 4 and 7.

 Formalities and marking scheme